benjaminwand/3d-printed-labial-pipe/README.md

 ## Design thoughts
 I was pondering the design of flue pipes from wood and metal, and came to the conclusion that the design has a lot to do with the material.
 Wooden pipes are built angular because that is easier than woodturning, and metal pipes are made in a round shape because less soldering.
 So, what would be a good design for 3D-printing?
 Well, something with a flat base would be handy.
 But then, most 3D-printers can’t print large enough for most organ pipes, organ pipes get really large you know.
 So I decided to use tubes from the hardware store and only 3D-print the intricate part, therefore the 3D-printed organ pipes would be round.
 I made the outside of many pipes hexagonal because that offers the best ratio of stability vs. little space consuming. <br>
 Initially, in order to be compatible with organ builders (and people who work with wood in general), the foot was round like in wooden organ pipes, so it would be compatible with a somewhat traditional wind-chest design.
 Later I went for designs where one could stick in a pipe.
 Which can be a short pipe as well and then it fits a wind chest again. <br>
 However, I don’t think it is necessary to have the foot in the middle of the cup, having it off, like in a recorder, made the design easier (I was thinking of getting the support structure removed after printing) while I couldn’t find substantial disadvantages.
-Also it enabled pipes that were hollow below the labium, which means the generator can be somewhere in the resonator (for instance at ⅞, like Helmholtz suggested).
+Also it enabled pipes that were hollow below the labium, which means the generator can be somewhere in the resonator.

 ## More online info about flue pipes (German only)
 http://www.arndt-bruenner.de/hausorgel/CalcMens.htm <br>